Compose Chat Messaging Tutorial

-To get started with the Jetpack Compose version of the Android Chat SDK, open Android Studio (Arctic Fox or later) and create a new project.
+To get started with the Jetpack Compose version of the Android Chat SDK, open Android Studio (Giraffe or newer) and create a new project.

 - Select the